This page lists all the documentation to help you get started installing, running and using the Vortex product family:

 Using Vortex Insight

-Vortex Cloud and Fog extend the OpenSplice domain beyond the limits of the network.
-They provide discovery and routing services which allow different networks to communicate with the DDS domain.
+Vortex Link extends the OpenSplice domain beyond the limits of the network.
+It provides discovery and routing services which allow different networks to communicate with the DDS domain.
 This allows data to be routed beyond the LAN and into the WAN and the internet transparently.

-Vortex Cloud and Vortex Fog are part of the Vortex Platforms installer.
+Vortex Link is part of the Vortex Platforms installer.

 - Device to Device

-- Device to Device & Device to Cloud
+- Device to Device & Device to Link

 - LAN to LAN (I can deploy on my Firewall/NAT)